Free agent

-In professional sports, a free agent is a player who is eligible to sign with other clubs or franchises; i.e., not under contract to any specific team.
-The term is also used in reference to a player who is under contract at present but who is allowed to solicit offers from other teams.
-In some circumstances, the free agent's options are limited by league rules.
+In professional sports, a free agent is a player or manager who is eligible to sign with other clubs or franchises; i.e., not under contract to any specific team.
+The term is also used in reference to a player who is under a contract at present but who is allowed to solicit offers from other teams.
+In some circumstances, the free agent's options are limited by the league's rules.